Mocking an Employee’s Accent Qualifies as Discrimination

 Research shows that accent discrimination is oftentimes a subconscious, but universally prevalent phenomenon that leads to quick judgments and stereotypes about others.
 People with foreign accents find it harder to get hired and are perceived as less trustworthy, successful, and intelligent.
 Researchers have several explanations for this.
 First, the extra cognitive effort that it takes to understand someone with a foreign accent can trigger negative perceptions of that person.
 Second, an individual’s accent signifies their membership in an “in-group” or an “out-group.”
 A person’s ethnocentric attitudes, or perception that one’s own group is the center of everything, can trigger negative feelings towards those with different accents.
 In a highly globalized world where 257 million people reside in different countries than they were born and more than 20% of Americans speak a foreign language, preventing these instinctual biases is more important than ever.

 Seek Legal Assistance Today

-If you are the victim of discrimination in the workplace, contact the Law Office of Christopher Q. Davis, located in New York City, can assist you.
+If you are the victim of discrimination in the workplace, contact the Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646)430-7930 to schedule a free case evaluation and receive experienced legal counsel.